A loved ruin poised for an exciting comeback

 It’s idyllic location, on the fringe of the ancient Lea Wood, was once part of the Nightingale estate and Florence Nightingale is thought to have visited when she lived at the Lea Hurst.
 Its construction was part of the 19th century industrial development of the Lower Derwent Valley, now a UNESCO designated world heritage site.

-Stories of the families who lived at the cottage have been collected and transcripts of interviews with its occupants provide fascinating tales of day to day life, from the 1880’s to the 1970’s.
-With no modern day facilities, survival meant a reliance on the natural landscape, a message which echoes increasingly in today’s contemporary world.
+Stories of the families who lived at the cottage have been collected and transcripts of interviews with its occupants provide fascinating tales of day to day life spanning a 100 year period.
+With no connected services and only two bedrooms, family life was basic, cramped and sometimes harsh, and survival meant a reliance on the land for food and water.
+Despite the tough conditions, generations have made the cottage their home and on these pages you can read their memories.

-In 2016, thanks to the NLHF funded DerwentWISE landscape improvement programme, a team of volunteers, Derbyshire Wildlife Trust and other specialist organisations, began working on a plan to restore and re-purpose the cottage.
+In 2016, thanks to the NLHF funded DerwentWISE landscape improvement programme, a team of volunteers, Derbyshire Wildlife Trust and the Derbyshire Historic Buildings Trust, began working on a plan to restore and re-purpose the cottage.

-We very much hope that you will enjoy learning about this exciting venture and be inspired to help us.
-The cottage has a wonderful story to tell, and we would like to preserve it for all to enjoy!
+We very much hope that you enjoy learning about this exciting venture and feel inspired to give us your support!

 "The cottage was the dividing place between work and play, between fairy tale and reality, and we were bound for fairy tale"